-Georgia Tech ends Miami's run in ACC tournament; Virginia tops Syracuse - Salisbury Post
+Heels top Hokies to advance in ACC tournament - Salisbury Post

 Moses Wright, the ACC player of the year averaging 18 points and eight rebounds a game, sat out eight minutes of the second half with four fouls, eventually picking up his fifth and leaving with just seven points for fourth-seeded Georgia Tech.

-Miami, the 13th seed, won its first two games of the tournament and was ahead by four at halftime but an eight-minute spell without a field goal led to a four-point lead dissolving into a seven-point deficit in the second half.
-The 16-5 Yellow Jackets run included consecutive dunks by Usher to put Georgia Tech in front for good.
+Miami, the 13th seed, won its first two games of the tournament and was ahead by four at halftime but an eight-minute spell without a field goal led to a four-point lead dissolving into a seven-point deficit.

 McGusty finished with 25 points and seven rebounds for Miami.
 Nysier Brooks added 19 points, just three in the second half, and Wong had 12.

-GREENSBORO (AP) — Reece Beekman hadn’t made a shot all afternoon for 16th-ranked Virginia when the ball swung his way in the final seconds of a tie game.
+Reece Beekman hadn’t made a shot all afternoon for 16th-ranked Virginia when the ball swung his way in the final seconds of a tie game.

 The freshman didn’t hesitate.